cagranados/cagranados.github.io/index.md

 ## Welcome
-I am an Economist at the Central Bank of Colombia.
-I obtained a Ph.D. in Economics at the <a href="https://econ.washington.edu" target="_blank">University of Washington</a> (UW) in July 2021.
+I am an Assistant Professor of Economics in the School of Economics, Political and Policy Sciences (<a href="https://epps.utdallas.edu/" target="_blank">EPPS</a>) at the <a href="https://utdallas.edu/" target="_blank">University of Texas at Dallas</a>.
+I obtained a Ph.D. in Economics at the <a href="https://econ.washington.edu" target="_blank">University of Washington</a> (UW) in 2021.
 My main areas of research are <u>International Macroeconomics</u> and <u>International Finance</u>.
 I am also interested in applied econometrics and Macroeconomics.

 My current research explores the international dimension of macroprudential regulations and the best policy implementation setups that can be applied in financially integrated economies.